thorsten/phpMyFAQ/documentation/documentation.md

 If you want to enable the search engine optimization you have to copy the rewrite rules in the file _nginx.conf to your nginx.conf.
 Then you have to activate the URL rewrite support in the admin backend in the configuration page.

-*lighttpd Web server*

-If you want to enable the search engine optimization you have to copy the rewrite rules in the file _lighttpd.conf to your lighttpd.conf.
-Then you have to activate the URL rewrite support in the admin backend in the configuration page.

 [back to top][64]